Joe Biden Allegedly Confuses 'Military' with 'Michigan' Coronavirus Statistics

 Former Vice President Joe Biden tried to use military deaths from coronavirus to bash his rival, President Donald Trump, but botched the numbers badly.

-Biden, while bragging about knowing the exact number of troops who were killed in the Iraq and Afghanistan Wars, claimed during a speech Wednesday in Michigan that 118,984 members of the military have been infected with coronavirus, and 6,114 have died.
+Biden, while bragging about knowing the exact number of troops who were killed in the Iraq and Afghanistan Wars, grossly overstated the number of service members who have died to COVID-19.

+He claimed during a speech Wednesday in Michigan that 118,984 members of the military have been infected with coronavirus, and 6,114 have died, when only seven have died.

-He said (emphasis added):
+Biden said (emphasis added):

 I carry with me I don’t have I gave — gave it to myself.
 I carry with me in my pocket a … do I have that around?
 Where is my staff?
 I gave it away.
 Anyway, I carry a schedule in my pocket that list every single day the number of troops lost in Afghanistan and Iraq, the number wounded.